Initialization/Finalization

 What is translated > Statements > Initialization/Finalization

-There isn't any direct counterpart for the sections initialization and finalization of a unit in C++.
-These sections are therefore translated as two functions which contain the respective instructions.
-For a unit called Test, this would be:
+There is no direct counterpart for the initialization and finalization sections of a unit in C++.
+These sections are therefore translated as two functions containing the corresponding instructions.

 Delphi2Cpp offers two methods to generate automatic calls to these functions.
 Sometimes the initialization of a unit requires that the initialization of another unit has already been done.
 In this case, the option to create a special file that will reproduce the Delphi initialization order must be selected.
 If there are no such dependencies, you can choose the option that initialization and finalization takes place automatically in each file.